 Since only citizens are eligible to vote, it is typical in Voting Rights matters to examine the minority group's share of Citizen Voting Age Population (CVAP).
-This data is not included in the census enumeration but is available from the American Community Survey.6
+This data is not included in the census enumeration but is available from the American Community Survey.

 Registration and Voting data are often included in the evaluation of minority voting strength and the potential effectiveness of Remedial Districts.
 The State of Louisiana provides precinct level Post-Election Statistics which include registered voters and voters who voted by race for each statewide election.
-This report examines registered voters in November 2014 and November 2018, as well as voters who voted in the General Elections in November 2014 and 2018 and the runoff election in December 2018.
+This report examines registered voters in November 2014 and November 2018, as well as voters who voted in the General Elections in November 2014 and election is included to examine the effects of low voter turnout on the composition of voters in majority black districts.